skywalkerSam/skywalkerSam/ReadMe.md

 Yeah, fr*
 -->

-I've been learning to code for 6 years now.
-Started off by installing Ubuntu on my ancient PC which was having a hard time w/ Windows.
+I've been learning to code for 6 years now, started off by installing Ubuntu on my ancient PC which was having a hard time w/ Windows.
 Then I started learning more and more, and here I am.
-What began as a hobby, turned into a kind of a passion.
-Linux, Python, JS/TS, Node, React, NEXT.js, and life goes on...
+What began as a hobby, turned into a passion.
+Linux, Python, JS/TS, Node, React, and life goes on...

 * 🖥️  [skywalkerSam.dev](http://skywalkersam.dev)
 * ✉️  [contact.samskywalker@gmail.com](mailto:contact.samskywalker@gmail.com)